-- The investigation of this matter was assigned to a Special Ombudsman Response Team (SORT), and was conducted by 7 investigators and 2 early resolution officers.
+- 72 The investigation of this matter was assigned to a Special Ombudsman Response Team (SORT), and was conducted by 7 investigators and 2 early resolution officers.
 The team carried out 49 interviews with senior Ministry staff, City of Toronto officials, senior OPP officers (including the former Assistant Commissioner of the RCMP who was the lead on the Integrated Security Unit steering committee), complainants and stakeholder groups.
 SORT staff received excellent co-operation from both the Ministry and the Ontario Provincial Police.
-Most interviews were tape-recorded and transcribed. - Police to speak with us and share their experiences and comments in relation to the issues that we were investigating.
+Most interviews were tape-recorded and transcribed. - 73 We also extended invitations to the Toronto Police Service and York Regional Police to speak with us and share their experiences and comments in relation to the issues that we were investigating.
 We asked to speak with specific police officers who appeared to have been involved in incidents where the Public Works Protection Act had been applied.
 The Toronto Police Service declined this invitation.
 The York Regional Police provided us with a written response dated October 12, 2010. - 74 The team also reviewed more than 1,000 pages of documentation provided by the Ministry.
 Under the Ombudsman Act, the Ministry was entitled to claim solicitor-client privilege with respect to documents relating to legal advice.
 A number of documents we received were heavily redacted on this ground.
 However, in some cases we found information withheld as being "irrelevant" or "non-responsive."
 In other cases, we received multiple copies of the same document redacted to different degrees.
 At our request, the Ministry reviewed a number of documents to respond to our concerns around disclosure.
-Further information was released as a result. - SORT also conducted extensive independent research, including looking at what had occurred at previous summit meetings.
+Further information was released as a result. - 75 SORT also conducted extensive independent research, including looking at what had occurred at previous summit meetings.
 As well, investigators employed old-fashioned evidence-gathering techniques such as visiting the "zone" and informally interviewing business people, employees and residents who had been within the boundary of the fence.